 Section 5153.
-Measurement of Distance.
-Wherever these regulations contemplate an award of points based on a measurement of distance, that distance shall be measured from the perimeter of the proposed Project to the perimeter of the site amenity referenced.
-Applications shall include a detailed scaled-for-distance map from which the Committee can document that the measurement criteria have been met.
+Measurement of Distance. (a) Exceptasprovided in (b)

+where ver, Wherever (a) Except as provided in (b), wherever these regulations contemplate an award of points based on a measurement of distance, that distance shall be measured from the perimeter of the proposed Project to the perimeter of the site amenity referenced.
+Applications shall include a detailed scaled-for-distance map from which the Committee can document that the measurement criteria have been met. (b) Wherever these regulations refer to CTCAC regulations, in the event of any conflict between these regulations and the CTCAC regulations with respect to measurement of distance, the CTCAC regulations shall prevail.